Hiring an Executive Chef: How to Find the Right Candidate and What It Will Cost You

 Conclusion

-When it comes to hiring an executive chef, you want to find a candidate who has the right mix of experience, culinary creativity, and leadership skills.
-This can be a challenge, but it’s worth taking the time to find the right person for the job.
-Ideally, you’ll want someone with at least five years of experience in restaurant kitchens or catering events, as well as two years of management experience.
+When hiring an executive chef, you want to select a candidate that has the ideal blend of expertise, culinary inventiveness and leadership abilities.
+This might be hard, but it’s worth the time to locate the appropriate individual for the position.
+You seek someone with at least five years working in restaurant kitchens or catering events and two years managerial experience.

 Alliance International